Clemson O-line depth, effectiveness was under microscope in bye week

 Clemson led the nation in yards per carry (6.37) and ranked 13th in rushing yards (240) per game last year.
 They sit in 72nd (4.08) and 77th (150) in those spots respectively so far this season.

-True freshman Walker Parks and redshirt freshman Mason Trotter were two backups who played double-digit snaps at Notre Dame and Swinney is eager to see them and more Tiger lineman down the depth chart grow into bigger roles this season.
+True freshman Walker Parks and redshirt freshman Mason Trotter were two backups who played double-digit snaps at Notre Dame and Swinney is eager to see them and more Tiger linemen down the depth chart grow into bigger roles this season.

 “For Walker and for Trotter to get some really quality experience in a critical situation -- and do a nice job -- bodes well,” he said.
 “Our pass protection was awesome (at Notre Dame).
 I mean awesome, until right there at the end in the second overtime and we gave up our first sack.
 Should have thrown away the ball on the first one but gave up our first sack the whole game (on the OL).
 I was really pleased with our pass pro.
 Did a really nice job with that against a really good front.